tweedge/springcore-0day-en/README.md

 ## TL;DR

-A GitHub user (`p1n93r`) claimed, and then deleted, that by sending crafted requests to JDK9+ SpringBeans-using applications, *under certain circumstances*, that they can remotely:
+On March 29th, A GitHub user (`p1n93r`) claimed that by sending crafted requests to JDK9+ SpringBeans-using applications, *under certain circumstances*, that they can remotely:

-* Modify the logging parameters of that application (via deserialization vulnerability).
+* Modify the logging parameters of that application.
 * Use the modified logger to write a valid JSP file that contains a webshell.
 * Use the webshell for remote execution tomfoolery.

-Praetorian and others (ex. [@testanull](https://twitter.com/testanull/status/1509185015187345411)) publicly confirmed that they have replicated the issue, and several hours later, demo applications (linked below) were released so others could easily verify on their own and learn about this vulnerability.
-This is being described as a bypass for CVE-2010-1622 - and it is currently *unpatched*.
+> Too short, not detailed enough for you?
+That's OK!
+Dive deeper with [LunaSec's exploit scenario!](https://www.lunasec.io/docs/blog/spring-rce-vulnerabilities/#exploit-scenario-overview)

-For detection and remediation guidance, I *strongly* recommend reading over the detailed articles linked in the "[Further Reading](https://github.com/tweedge/springcore-0day-en#further-reading)" section.
+Shortly after, `p1n93r`'s GitHub and Twitter disappeared, leading to much speculation.
+After an uncertain period of independent research, on March 30th reputable entities (ex.
+Praetorian, endividuals such as [@testanull](https://twitter.com/testanull/status/1509185015187345411), etc.) began publicly confirming that that they have replicated the issue, and several hours later, demo applications (linked below) were released so others could easily verify on their own and learn about this vulnerability.
+This is being described as a bypass for CVE-2010-1622 - and it is currently unpatched and unconfirmed by Spring team, but information has been handed off to them and it's safe to assume they're working hard on this.

 ## Exploit Documentation